 - FDI Inflow:

-Iran’s economy, one of the Middle East’s most advanced before 1979, has been plagued by mismanagement, international sanctions, and pervasive graft.
-The repressive Islamic government is dominated by Shiite religious authorities.
+Iran’s economy, one of the Middle East’s most advanced before 1979, has been plagued since then by mismanagement, international sanctions, and pervasive graft under a repressive Islamic government that is dominated by Shiite religious authorities.
 President Hassan Rouhani, reelected in 2017, has reportedly tried to steer a more pragmatic path, but Supreme Leader Ayatollah Ali Khamenei continues to promote radical policies.
 Iran has the world’s second-largest reserves of natural gas and fourth-largest reserves of crude oil.
-Although the 2015 nuclear agreement briefly allowed Tehran to expand oil exports, attract greater foreign investment, and increase trade, the reimposition of U.S. sanctions after Washington withdrew from the agreement in May 2018 has slashed Iran’s oil exports and pushed the country into a deepening recession.
+Although the 2015 nuclear agreement briefly allowed Tehran to expand oil exports, attract greater foreign investment, and increase trade, U.S. sanctions imposed after Washington withdrew from the agreement in May 2018 have slashed Iran’s oil exports and pushed the country into a deepening recession.

 Property rights are recognized under Iran’s civil code, but the code also allows the government to confiscate the property of ethnic and religious minorities.
 The judicial system is not independent of the supreme leader and is used routinely to silence critics and charge political opponents with “economic” crimes.
 Corruption is endemic.
 Criminal penalties for corruption exist, but the government applies them subjectively.